yegor256/blog/_drafts/agile.md

 achieve, if requirements are actually documented.

 **Principle #3**:
-"Frequently deliver working software, from a couple of weeks to a couple of months, with a preference to the shorter timescale."
+"Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale."

 This terrific rule is usually understood as an order for the entire team.
 The team has to frequently deliver, while programmers are free to deliver almost